State Seasonal Update Drought forecast

 The DPIRD drought forecast has been generated by forcing the NSW DPI Enhanced Drought Information System (EDIS) with calibrated forecast variables from the Bureau’s seasonal prediction system, ACCESS-S to produce an ensemble of drought indicators.
 A 99-member lagged ensemble is used to determine the drought forecast.

-A technical description of the DPIRD drought forecast, including a full analysis of the systems skill, is being prepared for public release in the Spring of 2024.
+A technical description of the DPIRD drought forecast, including a full analysis of the systems skill, is being prepared for public release.

 Find out more information about the drought forecast here.